emilianoyoung/ai/_posts/_archive/2019-12-04-ny-school-district-moves-closer-to-being-able-to-use-facial-object-recognition-system.md

 related:
   - title: "Amazon’s Rekognition Gets New ML Capability for Object Recognition"
-    excerpt: "as opposed to the hundreds or thousands that are usually required for object recognition.”
-Amazon has announced a new machine learning capability for object recognition through its Rekognition platform.
-Called “Amazon Rekognition Custom Labels”, the ..."
+    excerpt: "“Amazon claims that its system can be used to train an AI to detect an object using as few as 1- images, as opposed to the hundreds or thousands that are usually required for object recognition.”
+Amazon has announced a new machine learning capability ..."
     publishedDateTime: 2019-12-03T00:00:00Z
     sourceUrl: https://findbiometrics.com/amazons-rekognition-gets-new-ml-capability-for-object-recognition-612031/
     type: article